The Reality Bug

 The Reality Bug is the fourth book in the Pendragon series by D. J. MacHale.

 Plot

-Bobby begins on the territory of Veelox, with Gunny, where they land in the dark room outside the Veelox flume.
-Bobby and Gunny encounter Saint Dane and believe they have him cornered, however, twenty realistic holograms of the villain suddenly appear around him, but Bobby found the right one and fought him, but Saint Dane called out Eelong and Bobby was scared that he was going with Saint Dane so he let go, allowing Saint Dane to escape.
-Bobby and Gunny decide to split.
-Gunny will immediately go to Eelong and report back later with news while Bobby stays on Veelox because Saint Dane had mentioned that it is on the verge of destruction.
+Bobby arrives on the territory of Veelox with Gunny, where they land in the dark room outside the Veelox flume.
+Bobby and Gunny briefly encounter Saint Dane before he escapes to the territory of Eelong.
+Bobby and Gunny decide to split up: Gunny will immediately go to Eelong and report back later with news while Bobby stays on Veelox to try and unravel Saint Dane's plan.